Function

 Call

-From main menu, select [Analysis] tab > [Analysis Control] group > [Buckling]
+From teh main menu, select [Analysis] tab > [Analysis Control] group > [Buckling]

 Input